 The best way to get your travel business noticed is by word-of-mouth, and thanks to the social media world, your mouth just got a lot bigger!

-One thing the travel industry has always leant itself to is photography; it’s an industry that’s lucky enough to always have a photo worth taking.
-Sites like Instagram, Pinterest and even Facebook make it easier than ever to share your photos, but more importantly, get your users to share photos from their trips that couldn’t have been possible without your company!
+One thing the travel industry has always leaned itself to is photography; it’s an industry that’s lucky enough to always have a photo worth taking.
+Sites like Instagram, Pinterest, and even Facebook make it easier than ever to share your photos, but more importantly, get your users to share photos from their trips that couldn’t have been possible without your company!

 Interactivity and customer engagement is crucial with social media and what better chance do you have at doing just that than when someone comes home from vacation?
 Everyone loves to show off their vacation pictures and you can create mutually beneficial situations by making this public.